anilvmware/tanzu-app-engine/workshop/content/exercises/04-kpack-rebase-image.md

 ```

 This automatically causes the ClusterBuilder to update.
-Check the registry to verify that a second builder image as created.
+Check the registry to verify that a second builder image was created.
 ```terminal:execute
 command: skopeo list-tags docker://{{ registry_host }}/builder
 ```